tarr11/tarr11.github.com/_posts/2016-05-07-updates-on-mvcodeclub.md

 The website started to be focused on the clubs and programs we run with our staff, and we decided we needed to separate out the content so that it could be used by others.
+Our coding platform is also used by other programs, such as the iCanCode club in Rochester, NY.

 So, we launched
 [MVCode](https://www.mvcode.co) a few months ago and all of our